-Follow these 10 principles and you will be well on your way to being much more likable and will in no time be winning friends and influencing people!
+Follow these 10 principles and you will be well on your way to being much more likable and in no time you’ll win friends and influence people!

 Make sure to share this article with anyone you think could use it!